Feature request #2123

 Currently I'm running r12143.

-#1 Updated by cmoe - over 10 years ago
+#1 Updated by cmoe - about 11 years ago

 I stripped the problem down to the call of OGR_DS_CreateLayer of the createEmptyDataSource method in qgsogrprovider.cpp (around linie 1525).